ashimnepal/NepalMapInteractive/README.md

 - [Leaflet.js](https://leafletjs.com/) (included locally in the `js/` and `css/` folders)

+## Credits

+This project is inspired by and uses map data from [Jenish Shrestha's Leaflet Nepal project](https://jenishshrestha.github.io/leaflet-nepal/).
+Special thanks to Jenish Shrestha for providing the original map and license to use and adapt it for this interactive application.

 ## License

 This project is for educational and demonstration purposes.